 Following work on the first movement of a new commission with Drake Music Scotland called Room to Breathe I’ll be continuing with this commission in August & September.
 In March I joined wind players from Nevis Ensemble and Pete Sparkes (Drake Music Scotland) in a Zoom workshop on breathing led by artist, writer and yoga teacher Laura Gonzalez.
 It was a fascinating session and led into 2 further workshops in April where we explored in sound and music some of the ideas from Laura’s session and questions around anxiety and hope as we continue to transition out of the pandemic.
 There was a performance of the movement called Fear, hope & breathing at Plug Festival – Royal Conservatoire of Scotland on 25th April.
-I hope to post a recording of the performance soon.
+There was a performance of the movement called Fear, hope & breathing at Plug Festival – Royal Conservatoire of Scotland on 25th April which you can watch by clicking the button below.

 It was an absolute pleasure to work with Leonie Roessler recently together with a whole host of disabled artists on her new podcast released in October 2021: On art, disability, barriers and chances.